- 30 may – 3 jun 2018, Main Stage.

 - Ann-Kristin Jones

 - Children's choir: Athens’ children

 - The Göteborg Opera Orchestra and young musicians from Gothenburg

 Ticket price SEK 100-295.
 Four performances only.
 Can be chosen in the Your Choice subscription.
 Licensed by arrangement with Peters Edition Limited, London.
 In collaboration with Kultur i Väst and Vägus.

 The Monster in the Maze

-The Monster in the Maze brings together over 200 participants: opera singers, amateur singers of all ages, professional orchestral musicians and young musicians.
+The Monster in the Maze brings together over 200 participants: professional and amateur singers of all ages, professional orchestral musicians and young musicians.
 Their mission: to defeat a child-eating monster, the Minotaur.

 The exciting narrative is well-known from Greek mythology, based in a time of war between Athens and the island of Crete.
 A labyrinth on the island is the clandestine home of King Minos’ monster, the Minotaur.
 To avoid total annihilation, the Athenians must take part in an heart-rending process and choose a number of youths to be sacrificed on Crete.
 Accompanying these poor doomed young souls crossing the ocean towards their grisly fate we find the hero Theseus, who has sworn an oath to do all he can to save the children of Athens from death in the labyrinth.

-Mattias Ermedahl is director, and no stranger to the Göteborg Opera where he has performed several major roles and, in recent years, directed a number of productions.
+Mattias Ermedahl is the director — no stranger to the Göteborg Opera where he has performed several major roles and in recent years has directed a number of productions.